-I find myself incorporating lots of thyme–and time–into my herbal practice.
-After working with my own family and midwifery families, I began to realize the remarkable benefits thyme has to offer to our children.
+I find myself incorporating lots of lavender, thyme–and time–into my herbal practice.
+After working with my own family and midwifery families, I began to realize the remarkable benefits thyme have to offer to our children.

 Years ago, a client gave me a gift the day after her son was born.
 It was a small sachet of thyme and lavender.
 She gave it to me with a hug saying, “This made me think of you.
 Put it in your car or something.”